Occupational Therapy’s Role in TMD: A Personal Story

-As of 2021, approximately 80 million adults and 8 million children/adolescents have Temporal Mandibular Joint Dysfunction (TMD) in the United States.
-Symptoms of TMD may range from mild popping and clicking noises of the jaw to debilitating migraines or some even experience an inability to eat or talk.
-The Temporal Mandibular Joint (TMJ) serves as one of the primary body structures that allows for eating, talking, hygiene care, making facial expressions, and even aides in intimate acts.
+As of 2021, approximately 80 million adults and 8 million children/adolescents have Temporal Mandibular Joint Dysfunction (TMD) in the US.
+Symptoms of TMD may range from mild popping and clicking noises of the jaw to debilitating migraines.
+Some people even experience an inability to eat or talk.
+The Temporal Mandibular Joint (TMJ) is one of the primary body structures that allows for eating, talking, hygiene care, facial expressions, and even aids in intimate acts.

 My personal story:

-In April of 2022 I sadly was in a major car accident.
-Thankfully for the most part, I was ok and didn’t require any hospitalization time however, the lasting effects of my car accident are something that I am still experiencing and working through even today.
-I had never experienced any TMD previously in life but, due to the impact of the car accident and the whiplash that followed, I have experienced most if not all of the symptoms associated with TMD and more.
+In April of 2022, I sadly was in a major car accident.
+Thankfully for the most part, I was ok and didn’t require any hospitalization time.
+However, the lasting effects of my car accident are something that I am still experiencing and working through today.
+I had never experienced any TMD previously.
+Now, due to the car accident and the whiplash that followed, I have experienced most if not all of the symptoms associated with TMD.

-In just a few myofascial release treatments I have had since January, along with some added self-care in my routines, I have noticed a huge difference in my symptoms, my pain, and in my overall functioning.
+In just the few myofascial release treatments I have had since January, along with some added self-care in my routines, I have noticed a huge difference in my symptoms, my pain, and in my overall functioning.
 Over the last few months I have finally been able to have days between my pain cycle, not minutes.
-I have been able to return to eating carrots, apples, meats and other foods that I love that I don’t have to mash or soften before consumption.
-I can now drink water from a normal water bottle and not one with only a straw.
-I have been able to return to having normal lengthy conversations with people or engage in public speaking events and not feeling pain immediately when I get done talking that can last for days after.
+I have returned to the tough and crunchy foods I love without mashing or softening before consumption.
+I can now drink water from a normal water bottle, not one with only a straw.
+I have returned to having normal lengthy conversations with people.
+Engaging in public speaking events, I no longer experience pain, which could last for days.

 Am I completely healed yet and “fixed”?
-Of course not, trauma the body experiences can take quite a while to function at a more normal state again, if ever.
-Treating my symptoms conservatively and finding the root causes of my symptoms beyond the trauma my tissues experienced is key to decrease the severity of my symptoms and to create opportunities for my body to heal optimally.
+Of course not.
+When the body experiences trauma, it can take quite a while to function at a more normal state again, if ever.
+Treating my symptoms conservatively and finding the root causes of my symptoms beyond the trauma is key to decreasing the severity of my symptoms and creating opportunities for my body to heal.

 How do Occupational Therapists fit into the picture when treating TMD?

-Currently, invasive and non-reversible treatments are being utilized without strong evidence to actually to “fix” the issue in attempt to gain patients their functionality back.
+Currently, invasive and non-reversible treatments are being utilized (without strong evidence) to “fix” the issue in an attempt to gain patients their functionality back.
 The TMJ Association recognizes over 50 treatments.
 However, the evidence for most treatment is lacking.
 In 2019, it was reported that conservative treatment options including physical and psychosocial interventions are effective and should be started early in the care of TMD and be chosen over invasive, irreversible, and expensive interventions.

-The occupation of eating, and other occupations TMD directly effects, are some of our most valued and repetitive activities of daily living and when limited from TMD, can result in a decline in both physical and mental health for all ages.
+The occupation of eating, and other occupations TMD directly affects, are some of our most valued and repetitive activities of daily living.
+When limited from TMD, it can result in a decline in both physical and mental health for all ages.
 (Trust me, I know!)
-The cause is often considered multifactorial including biologic, behavioral, environmental, social, emotional, and cognitive components.
-Thus, making it imperative that occupational therapists become involved in treating those affected by TMD as occupational therapists have the most in depth training within the biopsychosocial foundations of our practice.
+The cause is often considered multifactorial and includes biologic, behavioral, environmental, social, emotional, and cognitive components.
+Thus, making it imperative that occupational therapists become involved in treating those affected by TMD as occupational therapists have the most in-depth training within the biopsychosocial foundations of our practice.
 Occupational therapy practitioners must develop competence in the conservative treatments for the multifactorial components of TMD and education for patients to help them heal from pain and dysfunction to improve their quality of life.

 After reading this, if you think you have TMD or are unsure, make an appointment and let’s talk about it.
-We can give you some education and tips on how you can help yourself feel better.
+We can educate you and give you tips on how to help yourself feel better.

 Happy smiling,